 Here, we’ve created a general guide to help you fill out the key sections of your CV.

-Brief personal statement: A few lines to summarise your experience to date and what you can offer the employer.
-Try to make this very concise and unique to your specific skill set (i.e. avoid a rambling intro that’s full of clichés).
+A few lines are required here to summarise your experience to date and what you can offer the employer.
+Avoid superfluous details, instead, try to make this very concise and unique to your specific skill set and the role you are applying for.

 Skills and achievements